This article is for people who don’t want to buy a Raspberry Pi and have an old windows computer they can use to run a Bitcoin Node.

 Click on one of the mirror links.
 My Windows installation (Windows 10) decided to block the download.
 I ignored that and clicked “keep” for the download to continue.
 A 1.8 Gigabyte file.

 Next, we verify the download fingerprint.

 Save BOTH files to your Downloads folder.
 IF YOU FORGET TO SAVE THE SECOND FILE THE INSTRUCTIONS FURTHER DOWN WILL FAIL.
 PAY ATTENTION TO DETAIL.

 Follow the instructions here, the instructions on the web page are longer and convoluted for no reason.
 If this doesn’t work, revert to the instructions on the webpage.

-Next open command prompt.
+Next, open the command prompt.
 Change directory to Downloads.
 Type the command as shown (when typing the long file name, just type the first few letters and hit <tab> and Windows will autocomplete if it is unambiguous.)
-Compare the has is identical to the published has on the website.
+Compare the hash is identical to the published has on the website.

 This is the output to expect.

 The words “There is no indication that the signature belongs to the owner.” is expected and normal.
 Relax.
 What we want to see is “Good signature from…” Success!